 Complete visibility is a major driver for acquiring a system.
-Tim Knowles, Finance & Commercial Director of EDP (The Environmental Dimension Partnership Ltd) told us:
+The Finance & Commercial Director of EDP of a UK environmental consultancy told us:

 “Perhaps the single biggest benefit of all is the instant way we now get the overview of all the projects summarised together at any one time, showing values and work in progress.”